SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 All we can conclude is that, based on these data, the wastewater RNA content looked promising, then it stopped working, and we don't know _why!_

+## Added 2020-Nov-08

+The venerable _Globe_ reports something similar (reference 5).
+People are surviving COVID-19 a bit better, and for approximately the reasons we speculated above:
+>&hellip; local doctors theorize that a higher percentage of infections among younger
+>people, improved understanding of how to treat the illness, and less stress on hospital
+>systems have contributed to the change.

+The thing to watch for is contagion from the young to the old in the next few weeks.
+Also, we've stopped some of the stupidity we practiced earlier:
+> In the early days of the pandemic, people who tested positive or had early symptoms were
+> advised to go home and come back only if they got sicker.

+Combine this with improved infection control in nursing homes, and a reduction in the death rate starts to make sense.
+(Massachusetts deaths remain low at approximately 20/day.
+That's what passes for "good news" nowadays, I guess.)

+Still doesn't explain why the RNA levels in wastewater don't predict the _infection_ rate, even if it doesn't predict the death rate.

 ---

 ## References